MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 ---

-# Deploying the Azure Information Protection scanner to automatically classify and protect files
+# Deploying the preview version of the Azure Information Protection scanner to automatically classify and protect files

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows Server 2016, Windows Server 2012 R2*

 > [!NOTE]
-> This article is for the current general availability version of the Azure Information Protection scanner.
+> This article is for the current preview version of the Azure Information Protection scanner.
+Versions in preview are subject to change.
 >
-> If you are looking for deployment instructions for the current preview of the scanner, see [Deploying the Azure Information Protection scanner to automatically classify and protect files (PREVIEW)](deploy-aip-scanner-preview.md).
+> For deployment instructions for the general availability version of the scanner, see [Deploying the Azure Information Protection scanner to automatically classify and protect files](deploy-aip-scanner.md).

 Use this information to learn about the Azure Information Protection scanner, and then how to successfully install, configure, and run it.

 This scanner runs as a service on Windows Server and lets you discover, classify, and protect files on the following data stores:

 - Local folders on the Windows Server computer that runs the scanner.